-Get filmmaking tips in our new biweekly series.
-Join online conversations with modern filmmakers, as they discuss technology, technique, and storytelling, and offer advice for new directors and editors entering the industry.
+Get filmmaking tips and join online conversations with modern filmmakers, as they discuss technology, technique, and storytelling, and offer advice for new directors and editors entering the industry.

 - I think anybody who's new to this and has a desire to go into filmmaking should experience the entire process in one way or another, so they understand all the facets.
 I think it's important, if you're a screenwriter, to be on set.
 To see the difficulties that everybody faces, and understand, then, in the edit room.
 Because I think a greater understanding of all the different roles enables you to do a better job, so that would be my advice, is definitely look at all the stages in the process, and I think then you'll be better at the one you focus on.